Lizzim24/CASA0014-Vespera/README.md

 - Develop **adaptive brightness learning** — allow the lamp to learn user preferences over time.
 - Implement **gesture-based or proximity interaction** for touch-free control.
 - Create a **web dashboard** showing real-time brightness and historical trends using MQTT + D3.js.
-- Add **sound-reactive mode**, making the lamp respond to ambient music.
+- Add **sound-reactive mode**, making the Vespera respond to ambient music.
 - Build a **3D-printed biophilic shell** inspired by natural light patterns.

 ---